eigenbom/ascii-paint/README.md

 The program is quite self-explanatory though there are a few things that are not entirely obvious.

-Left clicking draws with the primary brush, right clicking draws with the secondary brush Press Tab to hide/show the GUI
+Left clicking draws with the primary brush, right clicking draws with the secondary brush

+Press Tab to hide/show the GUI

-When drawing text, type the text, click the position where you want to place it then press enter to confirm Press CTRL+Left Click to drag the canvas
+When drawing text, type the text, click the position where you want to place it then press enter to confirm

+Press CTRL+Left Click to drag the canvas

 Saving a file ending with a 'z' makes a compressed file(eg. myfile.ascz, myfile.acz, myfile.gz)

-Also take a look at the color selector section

 Features
 -----------